BRAMPTON CIVIC HOSPITAL

 ARCHITECT: Parkin Associates Ltd.

-in joint venture with Adamson Associates Architects
++ Adamson Associates Architects

 DESIGN LEADERSHIP: Michael Poitras,

-Partner-in-Charge of Design, Adamson
+Partner-in-Charge of Design (Adamson)

 COMPETITION: Private/Public Partnership (P3) – First Place